Dobeq/mine6/README.md

 # mine6
-This repo contains code for six dimentional minesweeper. run `python mine6.py` to play the game.
+This repo contains code for six dimentional minesweeper.

+Run `python mine6.py` to play the game.